appaka/next-router-mock/README.md

 import { render } from '@testing-library/react';
 import NextLink from 'next/link';

-import mockRouter from 'next-router-mock';
+import mockRouter from '@appaka/next-router-mock';
-import { MemoryRouterProvider } from 'next-router-mock/MemoryRouterProvider';
+import { MemoryRouterProvider } from '@appaka/next-router-mock/MemoryRouterProvider';

 it('NextLink can be rendered', () => {
   render(